 Giving Puppies as Gifts

-What if the kids, your spouse, Aunt Ethel, or a best friend have made it clear they want a puppy, are prepared for the responsibility and feel ready RIGHT NOW for a furry loved one in their life?
-You’re sure, and so are they.
-What can you do?
+What if the kids, your spouse, Aunt Ethel, or a best friend have made it clear they want a puppy, are prepared for the responsibility, and feel ready for a furry loved one in their life?
+You are sure, and so are they.

 The time, the place, the person, and the pet must be right for love to bloom into a lifetime commitment.
-The selection should be made by the person who will live with, care for, and hopefully, fall in love with the baby for the next decade or more.
-You still want the recipient to make this important choice, so give them that gift.
-Here are tips for giving puppies as gifts.
+The selection should be made by the person who will live with, care for, and hopefully, fall in love with the fur baby for the next decade or more.

-- Plot With Professionals.
-Contact the professional breeder, kennel, shelter, and/or rescue organization and explain the situation.
-Ask them to conspire with you—arrange to pay a deposit, or fund the purchase FOR the recipient, with the puppy to be chosen later.
-Perhaps also pre-pay puppy clicker training classes for the new family member, or fund the cost of the puppy’s first veterinary visit for puppy shots.
+- Contact the professional breeder, kennel, shelter, and/or rescue organization in advance and arrange to pay all or a portion of the costs: you can give a deposit, foot the entire bill, puppy clicker training classes, or fund the cost of the puppy’s first veterinary visit for puppy shots.

-- Get Creative.
-Why not make a “gift certificate” that details this special surprise, and have that ready to present on the big day.
-Perhaps it could be packaged inside a pet carrier, or in an envelope attached to the collar of a stuffed St. Bernard toy.
+- Create a “gift certificate” that details this special surprise.
+It could be packaged inside a pet carrier or in an envelope attached to a plushy dog stuffed animal.